A deliciously homemade sweet cornbread with adaptations to make it gluten, dairy, and egg free, as well as vegan! Great for just about any occasion!

-This cornbread isn’t quite that bad.
+This homemade sweet cornbread isn’t quite that bad.
 It’s a happy medium between traditional cornbread and cake.
 I mean, although I like cake I don’t really want to eat it with my chili!
 I included different ingredient options to make this gluten-free or regular, with eggs or without.
 It can also be made totally vegan by using non-dairy butter or coconut oil and flax meal for the eggs.
 It’s still totally delicious:) Hope you enjoy it, friends!

 So where are you on the big cornbread debate?
 Do you like it sweetened or not?

 Sweet Yellow Cornbread